Continued from part 5, on the double jeopardy fallacy

 Under the unlimited view, the atonement is a necessary cause of our justification.
 It had to happen for anyone to be justified, because justification must be grounded in an actual satisfaction of God’s justice.
 But it does not itself effect that justification, because there are still other conditions which must be fulfilled—or, better, other work for God to do—in order for it to be applied to anyone: namely, the Spirit’s gifting of regeneration and faith.
 It is the Spirit’s working of faith in us which is the instrument of our justification (Romans 5:1)—not the Son’s working of atonement.
 And that faith itself is a gift of grace (Romans 3:24)—not a mechanical entailment of the cross.
 That the Owenist objects to this is bizarre, not just because he seems to be motivated by a confused intuition about the satisfaction of justice, but most especially because he is ultimately objecting to the unimpeachable Reformed view on the work of the economic trinity, and the mechanism of justification itself—the rejection of which is heresy.

 The Owenist might try to salvage his objection by amending it to say that the atonement must be the sufficient cause of faith, and is only the sufficient cause of justification by transitive relationship.
 But this won’t do either.
 Once more, without emotion: the atonement is the grounds for faith and for justification.
 It is what makes them possible—but it isn’t what makes them actual.
 It is the indwelling of the Spirit which makes faith actual; and it is faith which makes justification actual.
-To deny this is to deny the Holy Spirit his role in salvation.
+To deny this is to deny the Holy Spirit one of his key roles in salvation.